Easyread is a system designed by someone who knows how it feels to struggle with reading

 Our company structure

 We operate as a social enterprise.
 We have been almost completely self-funded so far (although the UK government gave us a grant in 2015-16 to help development of a new mobile phone app).
 Our social aims sit alongside our financial aim to be a strong, growing business.
 As a social enterprise we choose not to return more than 5% of turnover to our shareholders, who have funded our ongoing development.
-Any other surplus income is ploughed back into our social aims, mainly through the development of new learning solutions or through supporting learners financially.
+Any other surplus income is ploughed back into our social aims, mainly through the development of new learning solutions.